Skip to content

 Assessment of Effectiveness

-This statement constitutes our modern slavery statement for the financial year ending 31 December 2023.
-We will continue to assess the effectiveness of the measures we take, and we regularly review and refine our policies and procedures in relation to modern slavery and human rights.
+This statement constitutes our modern slavery statement for the financial year ending 31 December 2024.
+We will continue to assess the effectiveness oof the measures we take, and we regularly review and refine our policies and procedures in relation to both modern slavery and human rights.

 This statement has been approved by the Management Team of HEINEKEN UK Limited.
 A revised statement, detailing the steps taken and improvements made, will be published on our website each year at www.heineken.co.uk.